-The physics of visual experience I develop through conceptual holographic design follows motion, association and spatial similarity.
+The structures of visual experiences that I develop through conceptual holographic design connects motion, association and spatial similarity.
 By breaking the recording/repay window of the hologram the compositions become a transformation of perspective and view.

 I began by making stop motion scenes and stenciling of different perspectives into the holograms.
-The pattern of these stencils enabled me to create a spatial dynamic to static scenes.
-With Hover… I flipped the holograms projecting the image (as you would if making a transfer print) using mechanical contraptions to scan the holograms and project animations of a dragonfly-creature.
-The ‘Hover…’ project was also an honours thesis in Applied Physics about the geometry of holographic image projection.
+The pattern of these stencils enabled me to spatially animate scenes.
+With Hover… I flipped the holograms projecting a sequence of images using mechanical contraptions to scan the holograms and project animations of a dragonfly-creature.
+The Hover… project was also an honours thesis in Applied Physics about the geometry of holographic image projection.

-As well as creating exhibitions I uses holographic images to document the multi-perspective experience of art-events and expeditions.
+As well as creating exhibitions I uses holographic images and maps to document the multi-perspective experience of art-events and expeditions.
 Collaborating with artists and groups, namely – Banditfox, Flux Factory, Swimming Cities and Brooklyn Pirates – my art practice encourages people to explore the perceptual experience of place.
-These projects have included: a quantum physics inspired comic book adventure game the wave collapses created with her sister Alice and played across Melbourne for the 2006 Next Wave Festival in conjunction with the Commonwealth Games and a map sharing project Around the Table, for the opening of Da Dong Art Center in Taiwan.
+These mapping projects have included: a quantum physics inspired comic book adventure game the wave collapses created with my sister Alice that was played across Melbourne during the 2006 Next Wave Festival in conjunction with the Commonwealth Games and a map sharing project Around the Table (2012), for the opening of Da Dong Art Center in Taiwan.